renewables-ninja/ninja_automator/README.md

 `example.r` provides a set of five ready-made examples that walk you through running a single simulation, aggregating many simulations together, and reading inputs/output files to fully automate the ninja.

-These functions run a simulation for a single wind or solar farm by passing input parameters:
+The functions `ninja_get_wind(lat, lon, ...)` and `ninja_get_solar(lat, lon, ...)` run a simulation for a single wind or solar farm by passing input parameters.
-`data = ninja_get_wind(lat, lon, ...)`
-`data = ninja_get_solar(lat, lon, ...)`

 They will yield a 2-column dataframe containing timestamp and output.
 You can expect each to take around 10 seconds to complete, due to the time needed to contact the server, the simulation to run, etc.

-These functions run simulations for multiple wind or solar farms by passing vectors of input data:
+These functions `ninja_aggregate_wind(lat, lon, ...)` and `ninja_aggregate_solar(lat, lon, ...)` run simulations for multiple wind or solar farms by passing vectors of input data.
-`data = ninja_aggregate_wind(lat, lon, ...)`
-`data = ninja_aggregate_solar(lat, lon, ...)`

 These will yield a multi-column dataframe containing timestamp and the output of each farm as a sepearate column.
 You can expect the function to take around 10 seconds per farm being simulated.

 All the functions keep track of the number of simulations you have run, and will inject a wait to prevent you from exceeding the hourly API limits.
 If you'd like it to be faster, send us some coins for a bigger and more powerful server :)